LuluDavid/Polynomial-Interpolation/README.md

 ## Points interpolation

-In the file **Interpolation_nuage_points.py**, I defined a simple function *Lagrange_Tchebychev_points(xcoords, ycoords, n)* to calculate the nearest points to n degree Tchebychev points between min and max of xcoords, and interpolate those points with a Lagrange polynomial, to then display it.
+In the file **Interpolation_nuage_points.py**, I defined a simple function *lagrange_tchebychev_points(xcoords, ycoords, n)* to calculate the nearest points to n degree Tchebychev points between min and max of xcoords, and interpolate those points with a Lagrange polynomial, to then display it.

 The goal is to define a good polynomial interpolation for a set of points.